State of

 Beginning in 2017, we decided to customize data collected solely via a partnership with PitchBook Data, Inc. ("PitchBook").
 The company constantly updates its data as new data becomes available.
 This up-to-date reflection of deal sizes and counts may result in inconsistencies with the deal count and capital invested data reported in past-year reports.
 Any differences reflect changes made by PitchBook.
 Reported data is subject to change at or after the time of publication.

-BIP Ventures customizes the data pulled from PitchBook to develop specific quantitative snapshots of the Southeast and U.S. and accompanying trends.
-Throughout the research process, our team works directly with PitchBook Data, Inc. ("PitchBook") to confirm all data and corroborate sources, ensuring the accuracy of all numbers reported.
+BIP Ventures customizes the data pulled from PitchBook Data, Inc. ("PitchBook") to develop specific quantitative snapshots of the Southeast and the U.S. and accompanying trends.
+Throughout the research process, our team works directly with PitchBook to confirm all data and corroborate sources, ensuring the accuracy of all numbers reported.
+Other secondary reports are included to provide additional context, verification, and depth.

-All trends, rankings, and insights reflect data through June 2024, focusing on Q3-4 2023 and Q1-Q2 2024.
-The first half of the report includes detailed comparisons of every year since 2018 to compare pre-pandemic venture and startup activity with current market indications.
-In the second half of the report, we include state-specific data since 2019, providing consistency with the five-and-a-half-year comparison window historically offered by the report.
+All trends, rankings, and insights reflect data through June 2025, focusing on Q3-4 2024 and Q1-Q2 2025.
+The first half of the report includes detailed comparisons of every year since 2018, comparing pre-pandemic venture and startup activity with current market indicators.

 Sector Breakdown